BBBase-EHeresy/PPPub/docs/forces_of_good/rivendell.md

 - Noldorin daggers
 - **Noldorin Daggers (ACTIVE)**

 These are *[Elven-made]* [daggers][Dagger].
-Erestor may use these as [Throwing weapons].
+Erestor may use these as [Throwing weapon].
 Erestor may re-roll failed To Wound rolls when throwing his daggers or when making Strikes with them.

 **HEROIC ACTIONS**